-After you’ve researched local business laws and code, plus started the process to get a business license, you’re going to need the right equipment to open your hamburger restaurant.
+After you’ve researched local business laws and codes, plus started the process to get a business license, you’re going to need the right equipment to open your hamburger restaurant.
 It goes without saying that you’ll need a reliable commercial refrigeration option along with additional burger tools and equipment.

 Commercial Hamburger Prep Equipment